occamLab/benchmark/README.md

 2) https://github.com/firebase/firebase-ios-sdk (used to upload data to firebase)
 3) https://github.com/apple/swift-protobuf (used to encode swift types to binary)
 4) https://github.com/google-ar/arcore-ios-sdk (ArCore for CloudAnchors)
-5) https://github.com/yeatse/opencv-spm (swift wrapper for opencv)
+5) https://github.com/opencv/opencv (we manually build the swift wrappers for opencv ourselves see above)

 # Note linker flags
 1) Linker flag ```-ObjC``` must be turned on as per https://github.com/google-ar/arcore-ios-sdk/tree/master#installation